hztBUAA/RTOS-Bench/docs/source/mainpage.markdown

 - Common interface
   All the benchmark report the same basic statistics and have the same CLI interface.
 - Extensibility
-  Adding benchmark is easy, more details on how to do this are in [Adding Benchmark](3-Adding_benchmarks.markdown).
+  Adding benchmark is easy, more details on how to do this are in [Extending RT-Bench](3-Extending_rt-bench.markdown).
 - Compatibility
   RT-Bench is designed to be compatible with multiple platforms.
   Moreover, compatible benchmark do have their execution logic intact, so it's possible to compare their output with the output of their original version.

-### Dependencies

-@image html rt-bench-structure.svg "RT-Bench control flow graph"
-@image latex rt-bench-structure.pdf "RT-Bench control flow graph" width=10cm

-The framework lives fully in userspace and is composed by the RT-Bench generator (implemented by the [Base](@ref #base) module) and by an utility layer (implemented by the [Utils](@ref #utils) module).

-In the current implementation the framework has some dependencies the user has to be aware of:

-- Glibc: Provides primitives used by the memory watcher and the argument parser.
-- POSIX.4 real-time signals: used to execute the benchmark periodically and to gather stats.
-- Linux scheduler syscalls: Used to change the scheduling policy.
-- Linux Perf: Used to read performance counters (currently only on `CORTEX A53`)

-Currently RT-Bench targets the following platforms:
-- x86/x86_64
-- ARM64

 ### Benchmark Design

-To adhere to the above-mentioned principles, the benchmarks are required to implement their logic in the followig functions:
+To adhere to the above-mentioned principles, the benchmarks are required to implement their logic in the following functions:

 - `benchmark_init`: Initialization of the benchmark environment, executed only once.
 - `benchmark_execution`: Execution of the benchmark routines, executed periodically.